e-ember/syllabi-wrapped/README.md

 ## 🚀 Features

 - 📚 Centralized view of all your syllabi
 - 🎨 Spotify Wrapped–style interactive UI
-- 🗓️ Displays key syllabus info: grades, deadlines, and test dates
+- ✅ Displays key syllabus info: grades, deadlines, and test dates
+- 📅 Automatically adds important dates to your Google Calender
 - ⚡ Quick navigation between courses
 - 💻 Built for college students, by college students